 Located inside the Pascal Center for Performing Arts, the Kauffman Theater is the primary location for music ensemble concerts, dance performances, plays and musicals.
 This 365-seat theater has a proscenium stage, fly gallery and full orchestra pit.
 Select classes, such as Play Production and Stagecraft, are scheduled in the theater to provide students with practical technical experience.

 The Cade 128 Music Lab features 16 student work stations, a teacher work station with smart technology, a music listening library with over 500 essential classical, jazz and musical theatre CDs and DVDs, and a Yamaha acoustic piano.
-Each work station is networked and equipped with a Korg digital keyboard with weighted, hammer-action for a true piano feel and sound, studio-quality headphones, PC and monitor.
+Each work station is networked and equipped with a Yamaha digital keyboard with weighted, hammer-action for a true piano feel and sound, studio-quality headphones, PC and monitor.
 Computer software includes Sibelius, Auralia, Microsoft Office, as well as several other proprietary music, audio and video applications.
 The Music Lab is used for Music Theory & Ear-training, Class Piano, music tutoring and is available for independent student use during open lab hours.